youyanggu/covid19_projections/infections.md

 | [Wisconsin](/us-wi)            |           9,574 |    6,790 |    3,512 |    2,262 |    1,531 |      907 |      381 |       96 |       21 |
 | [Wyoming](/us-wy)              |             N/A |      N/A |      N/A |      N/A |      N/A |      N/A |      N/A |      N/A |      N/A |

+## State Recoveries
-## When will each state have fewer than X total infected indidviduals at a given time?
+#### When will each state have fewer than X total infected individuals at a given time?

 |                                |    10,000 infected  |    5,000 infected  |    2,500 infected  |    1,000 infected  |
 |--------------------------------|---------------------|--------------------|--------------------|--------------------|